Antawn Jamison: Los Angeles Clippers (2013–2014)

 On August 28, 2013, Jamison signed with the Los Angeles Clippers.
-On December 11, 2013, in the second quarter against the Boston Celtics, Jamison scored a 3-pointer which took his career points tally past the 20,000 mark, becoming just the 39th player in NBA history to achieve this.
+On December 11, 2013, in the second quarter against the Boston Celtics, he scored a 3-pointer which took his career points tally past the 20,000 mark, becoming just the 39th player in NBA history to achieve this.

 On February 20, 2014, Jamison was traded to the Atlanta Hawks in exchange for the draft rights to Cenk Akyol.
 He was waived by the Hawks the next day.

 Retirement and legacy

 Jamison retired from the NBA in 2014.

-Of all former NBA players that are (or have been) eligible for election to the Naismith Memorial Basketball Hall of Fame, Jamison is one of only two players (along with Tom Chambers) to have scored 20,000 or more career points without being elected to the Hall.
+Of all former NBA players that are (or have been) eligible for election to the Naismith Memorial Basketball Hall of Fame, Jamison is one of only three players (along with Tom Chambers and Joe Johnson) to have scored 20,000 or more career points without being elected to the Hall.

-Post-NBA career
+Post-playing career

 In October 2014, Jamison retired from professional basketball and became a broadcaster for Time Warner Cable SportsNet as a TV analyst for the Los Angeles Lakers.

 On October 3, 2017, Jamison was hired in a scouting role by the Los Angeles Lakers.
 In August 2019, he was hired by the Wizards to become their director of pro personnel.

 Philanthropy

 Jamison awarded his first Antawn C. Jamison Scholarship at his high school alma mater in 2003.
-Jamison has also launched a campaign which he calls "A Better Tomorrow" which he hopes to use to provide the underprivileged with a chance at a better future.
+He has also launched a campaign which he calls "A Better Tomorrow" which he hopes to use to provide the underprivileged with a chance at a better future.
 He says of the project: "As a professional athlete, I have an obligation to help those less fortunate.
 I really enjoy being in a position to aid my community – both in the Bay Area and back home in Charlotte – and put a smile on somebody's face.
 That is what it is all about.
 I think it is especially important to give back during the holidays, when people tend to feel a little down if things are not going too well."